 We expect escalating CY 2019 conflict between Washington and Sacramento once the EPA finalizes its revised, light-duty vehicle (LDV) fuel economy standards for model years (MY) 2021-2026.
 The proposed option could increase U.S. gasoline demand (relative to its current flat-to-down trend) by ~500 kbbl/d in CY 2030.
 After a protracted legal battle, we think political vulnerabilities on both could result in a bargain that prorates that demand upside: California drivers may rebel against a state ban on larger, less-efficient cars; and President Donald Trump’s 2020 re-election bid depends on winning auto-intensive Michigan and Ohio.
 That could make the White House wary of forcing automakers into a Hobson’s choice between losing money by tooling up for two markets and losing money by selling fewer California-compliant cars nationwide.
 A final bargain could also expand electric vehicle (EV) multipliers despite White House opposition to the $7,500 EV tax credit.

 Our coverage provides clients with as-needed research notes, reports and flash blasts that consider growing tensions between yesterday’s policies and today’s market realities, including an examination of state-specific initiatives such as California’s Low Carbon Fuel Standard.
-In addition, our quarterly Macro Energy Briefing for upstream investors tracks key themes, contextualizes recent developments and outlines our forward-looking projections of relevant economic and policy trends.
+In addition, our soon-to-be-released, new quarterly product, Themes, Trends and Discontinuities, will contextualize recent developments and outline our forward-looking projections of relevant economic and policy outcomes.